 We have introduced a model which illustrates the effect of an applied electric field on lattice relaxation in moir\'e superlattices.
 The model contains two electrostatic contributions.
 The first is a linear coupling between the field and the local spontaneous polarization in bilayers without centrosymmetry, which breaks the degeneracy between the AB and BA stacking domains.
 Under an electric field, the AB and BA regions will relax unevenly with one growing and the other shrinking with respect to the relaxed structure at zero field.
 This leads to a nonzero average out-of-plane polarization in the superlattice.
 The second contribution is the dielectric response to the field, which occurs in all bilayers.
 This term leads to a nonuniform increase the layer separation, which reduces stacking energy, leading to softer domains structures under lattice relaxation.

-Finally, we provide some thoughts on the recent experimental observations of ferroelectricity in the context of our theoretical model.
-For a system to be considered ferroelectric, it must (i): exhibit a spontaneous polarization at zero field which (ii): must be switchable with an electric field.
-The stacking domains indeed have a local spontaneous polarization at zero field, and while the average polarization of a domain can change via lattice relaxation under an electric field, the sign of the polarization in each cannot be switched.
+Finally, as our theory does not predict a ferroelectric response, we offer some thoughts on the recent experimental observations of ferroelectricity in the context of our model.

+For a system to be considered ferroelectric, it (i) must exhibit a spontaneous polarization at zero field which (ii) must be switchable with an electric field.
+However, neither the individual stacking domains nor the moir\'e superlattice as a whole satisfy both conditions: The stacking domains indeed have a local spontaneous polarization at zero field, and while the average polarization of a domain can change via lattice relaxation under an electric field, the sign of the polarization in each cannot be switched.
 Therefore, the stacking domains in moir\'e superlattices are in general not ferroelectric.
 Conversely, the moir\'e superlattice itself exhibits an average polarization, the direction of which can be changed by the field, but has zero average polarization at zero field.
 Therefore, under ideal conditions, moir\'e superlattices are also not ferroelectric.

-This may not be true in experimental situations, where samples are not ideal, and defects, mislocations or strain induced by the finite size of samples may lead to uneven domains at zero field.
+This idealized picture may not hold in experimental settings, and defects, mislocations or strain induced by the finite size of samples may lead to uneven domains at zero field.
 Also, the direct couplings between strain and polarization, piezoelectricity and flexoelectricity, have not been considered, which may make it energetically favourable for the domains to relax unevenly and the superlattice to have a nonzero average polarization at zero field.
 We leave the consideration of these effects for future work.
 To summarize, for an ideal system, when considering the spontaneous local polarization and lattice relaxation under an electric field, \textit{neither the moir\'e superlattice nor the stacking domains are ferroelectric}, since the former does not have a spontaneous polarization at zero field and the latter does not have a switchable polarization.